Barbarossa01/Security-Log-Monitoring-Analysis/README.md

-# Security Log Monitorying Analysis using Splunk
+# Security Log Monitoring Analysis using Splunk

 This project demonstrates a Security Operations Center (SOC) dashboard created using **Splunk** to monitor and analyze internal system security events, such as authentication failures, brute force login attempts on SSH, and the most frequently logged-in users.